 or even this one

-Those are just three events that happened in a single year to major programs in the US.
-There were many more effecting programs worldwide.
-If you’re lucky, the program will give notice to any changes and let you book at the old prices for a while, but sometimes they don’t and you’re out of luck.
+Those are just three events in the past few years to major programs.
+If you’re lucky, a program will give notice about any changes and let you book at the old prices for a while, but sudden changes are becoming more commonplace.
 When setting a goal, make sure you can earn enough points to take a trip within a reasonable amount of time.